Grupo Supervielle (SUPV) Q3 2025 earnings summary

 Financial highlights

-Net financial income declined 43% sequentially due to increased funding costs and compressed spreads.
+Net financial income declined 43% QoQ due to higher funding costs and margin compression from record reserve requirements.

-Funding costs rose by ARS 56 billion, and higher reserve requirements negatively impacted liquidity by ARS 21 billion.
+Funding costs rose by ARS 56 billion, with negative impacts from UVA mortgage portfolio and higher reserve requirements.

-Net fee income rose 7-8.8% QoQ, supported by brokerage and banking fees.
+Net fee income rose 7%-8.8% QoQ, driven by brokerage and banking fees.

 CET1 ratio reached 13.2% at quarter end, rising to 14.5% in October.